Metacreation-Lab/autolume/README.md

    ```bash
    sudo apt install ffmpeg
    ```
-3. Confirm that FFmpeg has been installed with:
+3. Confirm that ffmpeg has been installed with:
    ```bash
    ffmpeg -version
    ```